Visits to Your Country

 - Complete an application and pay the application fee

-- Send proof of English proficiency (a TOEFL/IELTS score)*
+- Send proof of English proficiency (TOEFL, IELTS, or PTE score)*

 - Have official transcripts sent directly to International Student & Scholar Services (ISS)